How to Become a Chief Information Security Officer (CISO)

 The soft skills are also required for a CISO and are expected by organizations who hire them.
 The skills related to interpersonal aspects and negotiation skills are necessary.
 A CISO must have excellent communication skills and must be able to deal with different stakeholders within the organization.
 A CISO should be able to collaborate with the high-level executives and build strong relationship with the various departments in the organization.
 They need the skills to communicate with other C-level executives and the board.
 A CISO must also be able to handle any sorts of legal or regulatory requirement.

-A CISO must possess a minimum of Bachelor’s degree and normally the candidates select degree in Computer science, Cyber security, business or related fields.
-The employees might demand that the CISO’s must have Master’s degree in IT security.
-Nowadays candidates attain one or more Master’s degree as well.
-Since extensive understanding of business principles and practices are necessary for a CISO, an MBA degree is also pursued by many.
-MBA with certifications in the areas of Cyber security, Information Technology and IT Forensics can be taken.
+A CISO must possess a minimum of a Bachelor’s degree and normally the candidates select a degree in Computer science, Cybersecurity, business, or related fields.
+The employees might demand that the CISO’s must have a Master’s degree in IT security.
+Nowadays candidates attain one or more Master’s degrees as well.
+Since the extensive understanding of business principles and practices are necessary for a CISO, an MBA degree is also pursued by many.
+MBA with certifications in the areas of Cybersecurity, Information Technology and IT Forensics can be taken.

 Many CISOs hold Master of Science degrees in technical fields including Information Systems & Technology, Cybersecurity, Information Technology & Management, Computer Science and Digital Forensic Science.